How to Secure Your EA Origin Account

 Remember that you can click on any of the images below to see them enlarged.

 Once you’re at the My Account page over at EA.com, you should see something like the screenshot at right.
 Go to the tab that says “Security” and click on that.
 Everything we will do in this tutorial will be on that tab’s page.

 Make sure you have a Strong Password!
 If your password is easy to remember, it’s a bad password!!!
 You need to come up with something obscure, with random lower and uppercase letters, numbers, and special characters.
 Do you have trouble coming up with something random?
 Look around you.
 See two blue chairs?
 Start your password with “2bC” and keep going like that.
 That’s how I do it; I just look at different things in different ways.
+(Some of the modern web browsers also have a new feature that will generate a strong password for you such as Edge, Firefox, and Chrome.)
 Never use the same password twice either.
 Be sure to write down your password in a safe place like on a sticky note that you can tack onto your desk.
 Do NOT put it in a text file on your desktop.
 Hackers can get to that too sometimes.
 Even if you had a strong password before, it’s good to keep it regularly changed so go ahead and change it now by clicking the Edit link next to Account Security at the top.

 After setting a stronger password, we’re going to scroll to the bottom of the page and add a Secondary Email.
 If you don’t have a second email address of your own that you use often and have easy access to, use that of a very trusted friend or family member.
 If for some reason you are unable to access the email account you signed up with, like it gets hacked, you’ll still be able to access Origin with this secondary email so it’s important.
 Just click the button and enter the email address.
 EA will then send a code to that secondary email address which you will need to enter that numeric code into the pop-up box to verify the email address.
 Done!